lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/JavaScript/javascript_asynchronous_programming.md

 <br>

 * returns pending Promise that
-  * will resolve when any of the input promise resolves
+  * will resolve when any of the input promises resolved
   * will reject when all input promises have been rejected

 <br>